Baxter Barracks |

 (1666 - 1676), Isle La Motte

 Ste.
 Anne's Shrine (1893) marks the site of a French fort and mission on Lake Champlain.
 The site is the state's oldest white settlement.
-The fort served as a defense against the Mohawk Indians.
+The 60-man post served as a defense against the Mohawk Indians to the south.
+The fort's site plan was reportedly similar to Fort Ste.
+Thérèse in Québec, a wooden stockade with a 15-foot high double palisade and four corner bastions, about 144 feet by 96 feet in dimension.
 Also known as Fort La Motte.
-A small museum is on the grounds, which includes relics of the fort.
+Reported by the British (New York militia) to be already in ruins before 1690.
+Site was excavated in 1895-96.
+A small museum is on the grounds, which includes some relics of the fort.
 State marker located on West Shore Road.

 Fort at Isle La Motte